-Indigenous and Northern Affairs Canada (INAC) is responsible for the provision of social assistance on reserves.
+Indigenous Services Canada (ISC) is responsible for the provision of social assistance on reserves.
 First Nations persons (status Indians) and non-status persons residing on reserves are to apply for assistance from the band.
 This includes status Indians residing on commercial property on reserves.
 Failure to pursue income results in consequences for non-compliance. [see Related Links – Sanctions]

-Exception: non-status persons residing on commercial property on reserves are not eligible for INAC assistance and may be considered for BCEA.
+Exception: non-status persons residing on commercial property on reserves are not eligible for ISC assistance and may be considered for BCEA.